tnsprasanna/mealMatch/README.md

 # mealMatch

-JavaScript web app allowing users to search and filter (e.g. by diet) through recipes using the Spoonacular API
+- Developed a web application using JavaScript, HTML & CSS that allows users to search and filter through recipes (e.g. by diet), utilizing the Spoonacular API to retrieve and display data
+- Implemented responsive design using CSS flexbox to ensure optimal user experience across devices
+- Deployed through Netlify: mealmatch.netlify.app